GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 }
 ```

-You may also want to omit certain `FormField` subclasses from validation during AJAX validation calls, and only validate them during the final form submission.
+You may also want to omit certain `FormField` subclasses from validation during AJAX validation calls (assuming you're using the `AjaxCompositeValidator`), and only validate them during the final form submission.
 This can be useful if (as in the case of the [undefinedoffset/silverstripe-nocaptcha](https://github.com/UndefinedOffset/silverstripe-nocaptcha) module's `NocaptchaField`) the field cannot be validated more than once with the same value.

 You can do this by setting the class name for that `FormField` in the `SimpleFieldsValidator`'s `ignore_field_classes_on_ajax` config array.
 ```yml